Our Focus

 Community Venture Studio

 This is where we prove the Shared Prosperity Model in action.
 It’s not just about starting businesses — it’s about building the infrastructure that makes them viable, scalable, and community-owned.
-By rolling up small, profitable enterprises and equipping them with shared services, AI-enabled tools, and strong governance, we create an economic engine that demonstrates how worker-to-owner pathways can succeed at scale.
+By rolling up small, profitable enterprises and equipping them with shared services, AI-enabled tools, and strong governance, we co-create Community Corporations that demonstrate how worker-to-owner pathways can succeed at scale.

 Design Sessions & Sprints

 Too many founders and small businesses hit a ceiling when trying to grow — struggling with capital, capacity, or strategy.
 Our approach is simple: Never Build Alone.
-We partner with organizations, cities, and leaders to design ownership pathways that align with their missions and give entrepreneurs the tools to level up.
+We partner with cities, anchor institutions, and organizations to co-design worker-to-owner pathways that align with their missions, unlock public funding streams, and equip entrepreneurs with practical cooperative tools and competencies.

 Narrative & Movement Building